YuxinFu-NLP/MAAM-ChLGBT/README.md

 - device metadata,
 - other identifying metadata.

-**The non-identifying ChLGBT dataset will be released after the paper is formally accepted.** At the current stage, this repository only provides related project information and documentation materials, including:
+At the current stage, this repository only provides related project information and documentation materials, including:

 - annotation guidelines,
 - label schema,